How to Prolong the Life of your Cut Hydrangea

 Top tips on how to make cut Hydrangeas last longer

-Use room temperature or warm water rather than ice cold water for the Hydrangea, however it does prefer for the bloom to be kept in a cooler environment and away from drafts or direct sunlight.
+Hydrangea, do prefer for the bloom to be kept in a cooler environment and away from drafts or direct sunlight.
 Hydrangea also drink water from their bloom heads so using a mister gun spray the blooms with prolong the life of the Hydrangea and if you find it is wilting quickly dunk its whole head in room temperature water.
+(NOT BOILING)

-This boiling water trick also works really well for treating roses cut from the garden or roses that may have been left out of water for more than an hour or so.
+This boiling water trick also works really well for treating roses cut from the garden or roses that may have been left out of water for more than an hour but ONLY place in water for 25 seconds and place into cold water.

 In a Commercial Environment you will probably have access to Floralife Quick Dip which is an amazing professional product that replaces the Boiling Water Treatment.
 Make sure to follow the intructions very carefully when using Floralife Quick Dip